stormpath/stormpath.github.io/source/rest/product-guide/index.markdown

 #### List Account Memberships For A Group {#account-membership-by-group}

-The group `accountMemberships` endpoint is a [Collection Resource](#rest-collections representing all group memberships where the group is involved.
+The group `accountMemberships` endpoint is a [Collection Resource](#collections representing all group memberships where the group is involved.

     /v1/groups/:groupId/accountMemberships